Medical Assisting - Phlebotomy | GCTC

 2021 100% 81%

 You can earn an associate in applied science degree in two years if you maintain full-time status.
-You can earn a medical assisting certificate in one year.

 This information should not be considered a substitute for the KCTCS Catalog.
-You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.
+You should always choose classes in collaboration with your faculty advisor to ensure that you meet all degree requirements.